brinktrade/brink-core/docs/Proxy/Proxy.md

 ## `Proxy`

+The contract fallback function proxies will delegatecall all calls to the contract deployed at the ACCOUNT_IMPLEMENTATION address.

 Proxy is deployed for each unique Brink account.

-The contract follows a standard "upgradable" pattern.
-It's fallback function proxies all calls (via delegatecall) to the contract deployed at the ACCOUNT_IMPLEMENTATION address.

-### `constructor(address proxyOwner)` (public)

-The constructor sets `proxyOwner`

 ### `fallback()` (external)